 3) Tutanota's brute force protection kicks in way before GMX tries to stop unauthorized persons to guess passwords.
 Tutanota hashes the password with Bcrypt to make brute-force attacks much harder.

 4) No option to add a second factor to GMX accounts.
 Tutanota supports second factors since August 2017 and recommends to use a hardware token (U2F) as this is the most secure 2FA option.

 Conclusion of the security comparison between GMX and Tutanota

 To sum up: GMX started in 1997 when email was still a very young medium.
 Its level of security has not much improved since then.

-Today users must ask for much better security measures because cyber attacks, in particular phishing attacks on email accounts, are becoming increasingly more sohpisticated.
+Today users must ask for much better security measures because cyber attacks, in particular against email phishing as these attacks are becoming increasingly more sohpisticated.